 Preparing for Neck Lift Surgery

 As with any major surgery, all medications and supplements which cause an increased risk of bleeding should be stopped 2 weeks prior to surgery.
 Please see our list of medications and supplements to avoid.
 As always, make sure to check with your doctor before stopping any medications.

-One of the best ways to prepare your face for surgery is with great skin care.
+One of the best ways to prepare your face for facial enhancement surgery is with great skin care.
 Ask Dr. Sieber or his staff about which skin care products he recommends to address your specific needs.

 Recovery from Neck Lift Surgery

 After surgery, you’ll have two drains in place, located behind your ears.
 These are to help remove excess fluid, and to ensure that your neck skin is able to conform to the new contours.
 Drains are typically removed within 24 hours after surgery.
 All external sutures will be removed 1 week after surgery.
 Swelling after surgery is normal and will begin to subside within 2-3 days.
 You may feel a tightness in your neck, but this will gradually improve in the weeks to months after surgery.*